 Creating and launching your own successful beauty brand is no mean feat.
-What led you to make the leap from beauty bloggers to beauty creators by launching BYBI in February 2017?
+What led you to make the leap from beauty bloggers to BYBI founders?

-Creating our clean beauty blog before starting the BYBI brand gave us time to immerse ourselves in the market and really understand where the gaps were.
+Creating our clean beauty blog before becoming BYBI founders gave us time to immerse ourselves in the market and really understand where the gaps were.

 After trying lots of natural skincare brands and making our own products, we realised there was a clear gap in the market for a beauty brand that upheld great ethics around sustainability and ingredients, but was also appealing to a mainstream beauty consumer.

 How did you know the time was right and that your business could be successful?

 When we got our book deal with Penguin, it really felt like a turning point.
 To have an international publisher validate our ideas made us feel like it was a really good opportunity for us to go full-time on the business.

 You started Clean Beauty Co to ‘empower people to take control of what they put on their skin’.
 What makes your skincare different and how does it effectively empower people?